-Just graduating from high school?
-We’ve collaborated with community colleges near our Davenport, Iowa, and Port Orange, Fla., campuses to develop Pre-Chiropractic Programs.
-These affordable, high-quality programs prepare you to enroll directly into the Doctor of Chiropractic program.
-This pathway enables you to earn a D.C. degree in about five and a half years!* You can also use this pathway to prepare for Palmer’s Bachelor of Science Completion program.
+- On our main campus only: we’ve collaborated with Scott Community College to develop an affordable, high-quality, joint-admissions program that will prepare you to enroll directly into the Doctor of Chiropractic program.
+This pathway enables you to earn a D.C. degree in about five and a half years!*

-*Important note: some states require a bachelor’s degree to for licensing, so check your state before choosing this pathway.
+*Important note: some states require a bachelor’s degree to for licensing, so check your state with the Federation of Chiropractic Licensing Boards before choosing this pathway.

 Eight Reasons Why You Should be a Chiropractor

 Chiropractic is evidence-based, entrepreneurial, creative, passionate health care and it’s a growing career field with new opportunities emerging every day.